Edgio/terraform-provider-edgecast/docs/resources/waf_bot_rule_set.md

 Optional:

 - `transformations` (List of String) Determines the set of transformations that will be applied to the value derived from the request element identified in a variable object (i.e., source value).
 Transformations are always applied to the source value, regardless of the number of transformations that have been defined.
 	Valid Values are:

-																*NONE*: Indicates that the source value should not be modified.
+	- NONE: Indicates that the source value should not be modified.
-																*LOWERCASE*: Indicates that the source value should be converted to lowercase characters.
+	- LOWERCASE: Indicates that the source value should be converted to lowercase characters.
-																*REMOVENULLS*: Indicates that null values should be removed from the source  value.
+	- REMOVENULLS: Indicates that null values should be removed from the source value.

 	*Note: A criterion is satisfied if the source value or any of the modified string values meet the conditions defined by the operator object.*

 <a id="nestedblock--directive--sec_rule--chained_rule--operator"></a>